kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
 An article that bummed me out when I first read it four-and-a-half years ago.

+Kevin wasn't "done with the web" literally, but he was "done" with being an active member of the web developer community.
+This was a result of his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

-Kevin expressed his frustration with why web developers were rejecting the use of JavaScript UI frameworks like Cappuccino and Ember.
-Despite the problems they solved, developers passed on them because of their ~seemingly~ large file sizes and steep learning curves.
+Despite the problems solved by things like Cappuccino and Ember, web devs passed on them because of their seemingly large file sizes and steep learning curves.
+Kevin viewed this as spending too much time worrying about the wrong things...he had enough it so he himself moved on.

 (freelancers worked at a company first)